 Software end users keep changing.
 This is especially true for the new end users.
 Their mindset and what tickles their ears and interests are not quite the same as those of past customers.
-We have the internet to thank for all types of information accessible to us at just one simple click.
+We have the internet to thank for all types of information accessible to us with just one simple click.
 It has also allowed buyers to connect with their peers much faster which means that they can get their opinions about a product or service they are possibly interested in before they spend their money to buy it.

 With this, we also need to understand that this is not the only change happening in the SaaS buying process.
 It is crucial that we also change our tactics and how to go about marketing and selling SaaS to customers.
 Meaning that there are certain sales methods that don’t work as effectively anymore and we have to adapt and upgrade our strategies as well.